 Please discuss concerns or problems with the classroom teacher before contacting the principal.
 Often a call to the teacher can clear up any concerns or clarify any information regarding special classroom events.
 Follow-up calls may be made to the principal.
 As we do not interrupt instructional time, please leave a message for the teacher to return your call.
 If you email the school and/or teacher and do not receive a response within 48 hours, please call the school.
-Sometimes emails do not reach us.
-We make every effort to keep communications open, and we do want to respond to your calls and/or emails.
+Sometimes emails do not reach us/are caught up in our spam filter.
+We make every effort to keep communication open, and we do want to respond to your calls and/or emails.
 Thank you for your patience and understanding.